Wh3g/Wh3g/README.md

 ## Work Experience

-**Self Employed** (October 2022 to Present)
+**Albany Beck** (April 2023 to Present)
-_Freelance Software Developer_
+_Pioneer Junior Software Developer_

-- Currently working directly with clients to build software to fit their specific needs, working on both front end and back end, as well as taking responsibility for the design of the website/app.
+- Currently enrolled in Albany Beck's Tech Academy, focussing on technologies such as Java, MySql and Python, as well as Spring Boot and Jira, and building projects such as Web Applications and RESTful APIs to an industry standard

 **Makers Academy** (April 2021 to July 2021)
 _Software Development Bootcamp Graduate_